ya lit

 The Sky is Blue

 After being discouraged from taking an art class while in high school, I decided to use one of my electives in college to take a Drawing course.
 I had always enjoyed art, so it seemed like a good choice to expand my skills and learn new techniques.
 Long story short, I hated it.
-But I … Continue reading The Sky is Blue
+But I Continue reading

 A Glimpse….